-UMSI students intern in first-ever Seoul, Korea, program
+UMSI students intern in UMSI's first Korean program

 Two UMSI students are interning this summer at digital companies in one of the world’s most high-tech cities, home to electronics conglomerates such as Samsung and LG.

-Launched this summer, the internships in Seoul, Korea, are a first for the University of Michigan.
+Launched this summer, the internships in Seoul, Korea, are a first for the School of Information.
 The program was borne from a desire expressed by UMSI Dean Thomas Finholt, who wanted UMSI students to gain exposure in high-tech societies outside the United States.
 The Korean capital boasts a comprehensive internet infrastructure and is recognized as one of the world’s most technologically advanced and digitally connected cities.

 The aim of the program is for students to not only gain professional skills in their career interests but also expand their cross-cultural knowledge.
 The students have nine weeks to live, intern, explore and learn in Seoul.

-“As far as we know, we are the first school or college at the University of Michigan to launch an internship program in Seoul,” said Katie Dunn, career counselor and internship coordinator for UMSI.
+“As far as we know, we are one of the first schools or colleges at the University of Michigan to launch an internship program in Seoul,” said Katie Dunn, career counselor and internship coordinator for UMSI.

 The interns are Hope Schaeffer, a master’s student from St. Charles, Missouri, who is specializing in information analysis and retrieval (IAR), and Christian Baird, an undergraduate student from Mt.
 Clemens, Michigan, who is focusing on information analysis.